Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: The sample

 \section{The sample}

 Our aim is to obtain spatially-resolved temperature measurements at moderate redshift across the full cluster mass range (i.e. $M_{500} \gtrsim 10^{14}$ M$_{\odot}$).
 As SZE-selected clusters typically probe higher masses (see Fig.~\ref{f:Mz}), we chose to focus instead on X-ray selected clusters at a median redshift of $z = 0.5$.
 A logical local reference in this case is the \rexcess\ sample \citep{boe07}, which covers a similar mass range, but at lower redshifts ($0.055 < z < 0.183$).
-The chosen median redshift of \excpres\ is the highest $z$ for which we can define a complete sample covering the whole cluster mass range.
-Indeed, clusters below $\sim 10^{14}$ M$_{\odot}$ have such low luminosities that at $z\gtrsim 0.6$ they begin to fall rapidly below the detection limits of the various ROSAT surveys.
+The chosen median redshift of \excpres\ is the highest $z$ for which we can define a complete sample covering the whole cluster mass range of the various ROSAT surveys.
+Indeed, clusters below $\sim 10^{14}$ M$_{\odot}$ have such low luminosities that at $z\gtrsim 0.6$ they begin to fall rapidly below the detection limits of these surveys.